We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 There are currently no cards available that support ILS purchases.
 Most of the well-regarded Bitcoin debit cards on the market are mainly targeted at USD, GBP, and EUR users.
 Anywhere in Israel that will accept charges for these currencies will support cards for Wirex and Bitpay, as well as many others.

 Bitcoin is accepted at lots of stores and service providers all over Israel.
-So many, in fact, that we couldn't possible list them all here.
+So many, in fact, that we couldn't possibly list them all here.
 However, you can find specific kinds of services and goods filterable on a map over at coinmap.org.

 Any exchange with an Iraeli Sheqel trading pair will allow you to sell your Bitcoin for fiat currency.
 Coinmama has ILS trading pairs for many popular coins.

 Another way to buy Bitcoins in Israel is through automated teller machines (ATMs).
 These ATMs allow users to instantly purchase and sell cryptocurrency using cash, however most of them require at least a phone number, so they aren't totally private.
-You can locate Bitcoin ATMs in Israel using our Bitcoin ATM Map.

 Local Bitcoins is another option.
 Here, you can buy and sell Bitcoin for a wide range of payment methods, from gift cards to bank transfers.
 Local Bitcoins is a peer-to-peer (P2P) exchange, where you buy and sell with another individual.
 This does introduce a degree of risk, though by ensuring that you conduct all business on the platform, make use of its escrow services, and only trade with users who have a good reputation, you'll minimize any potential problems.